elidhu/sidetracked/articles/2024-04-10_sidetracked-introducing-the-project-and-getting-setup.md

 > As an artifact of how I stitch together my articles, the code snippets will be in their "end-of-article" form.
 For example, in the above snippet we have all of the dependencies I have added, not necessarily the ones I added in this step.

-Now let's set up a few directories, I did say minimal, but I don't want to do any refactoring _during_ the article, we'll save that for future articles if necessary.
+Now let's set up a few directories, I did say minimal, but I don't want to do too much refactoring _during_ the article, we'll save that for future articles if necessary.

 ```bash
 mkdir -p sidetracked/src/web